 He is a co-founder and longtime member of The Bigfellas who best known for their more humorous tunes such as "I Wish That I Were Gay", "4:20" and the world's only golf rap, "On The Green," all of which are on their debut schizophrenic CD, Chubbed Up.

-Recksieck has scored an acclaimed independent documentary (Don't Change The Subject) and had music placed in some basic cable TV shows in 2012, 2013 and 2014.
+Recksieck has scored an acclaimed independent documentary (Don't Change The Subject) and had music placed in some basic cable TV shows and provides the theme for the fantastic Super 70s Sports Podcast.
 He also occasionally can go by the name of Chuck Charles for solo touring and one-off projects.

 He is survived by his Golden Retriever, Dave.
 Hey wait a minute ... he's not dead!

-In addition to more LITC & Bigfellas music, another project in the hole is a collection of original music incorporating celebrity tantrums and outtakes called “If It’s The Last Thing I Do”, which will be a late 2016 digital release.
+In addition to more LITC & Bigfellas music, another project in the hole is a collection of original music incorporating celebrity tantrums and outtakes called "If It's The Last Thing I Do" after the 2020 release of a full Chuck Charles album.